LisaSmith1/laravel-directory-authentication/README.md

 # Laravel Directory Authentication
 Composer package for Laravel 5.0 and above to allow for directory-based authentication.

-This package adds the ability to perform LDAP-based authentication.
+This package adds the ability to perform both local database and LDAP-based authentication.

-Once the user has been authenticated via the directory service a local database lookup is performed in order to resolve a user model instance that is accessible through `Auth::user()`.
+Once the user has been authenticated via the directory service (such as LDAP) a local database lookup is performed in order to resolve a user model instance that is accessible through `Auth::user()`.

+If you wish to use only local database authentication (but still leverage the functionality of the package) instead, please look at the [Laravel Directory Authentication (Database Only)](https://github.com/csun-metalab/laravel-directory-authentication/blob/dev/README_DB.md) Readme.

 ## Table of Contents